Yaandle/ac_telemetry/README.md

 # AC Telemetry Analytics

 A Python-based telemetry capture and analysis tool for Assetto Corsa Competizione that captures real-time driving data at 100Hz and transforms it into insights, built to practice data analytics skills while racing.

-A Python-based telemetry system and analysis tool for Assetto Corsa Competizione that captures high-frequency real-time driving data and transforms it into insights, built to practice data analytics skills while racing, with ready datasets for machine learning experiments.

 ## What It Does

 ### 🎮 Data Capture (`telemetry_reader.py`)
-Captures real-time telemetry from Assetto Corsa's shared memory at **100Hz**:
+Captures real-time telemetry from Assetto Corsa's shared memory at 100Hz:

 **Core Telemetry:**
 - Speed, inputs: Throttle, brake, steering (raw + smoothed)